-During the MRes year, innovation training is provided through modules on:
+During the MRes year, innovation training is provided through bespoke courses on:

-- Nanointegration, which focuses on system integration and interfacing nanomaterials and devices with traditional electronics
+- integrating new nanomaterials and devices into systems, which focuses on the integration and interfacing of nanomaterials and devices into functioning electronic and/or mechanical systems

-Interaction with industry partners through events and joint PhD projects, as well as the Nano-Innovation Seminars, helps enrich the students experience during the MRes as well as later years.
+Interaction with industry partners through events and joint PhD projects, as well as innovation seminars, helps enrich the students experience during the MRes as well as later years.

-Transitioning academic research to higher Technology Readiness Levels (TRLs) and commercial applications is a key focus of our centre, which we support through a one-year Translational Prize Fellowship to selected PhD students who are in the final stages of completing their PhD.
+Transitioning academic research to higher Technology Readiness Levels (TRLs) and commercial applications is a key focus of our centre, which we support through schemes such as the NanoFutures Leadership Award, offeredto selected PhD students who are in the final stages of completing their PhD.

 The innovation and business training combined with a strong scientific foundation has enabled a number of our students and alumni to set up startup businesses based on their own research or on other topics.